-Getting a foot in the door in the workforce can be pretty difficult.
+Getting your foot in the door of the workforce can be pretty difficult.
 It’s enough to dissuade you from pursuing your dreams at times.

 It seems that most great jobs require experience, and you need prerequisites to get that experience in the first place.
 Where can you start?